Kowtow: Modern Chinese usage

 The kowtow, and other traditional forms of reverence, were much maligned after the May Fourth Movement.
 Today, only vestiges of the traditional usage of the kowtow remain.
 In many situations, the standing bow has replaced the kowtow.
 For example, some, but not all, people would choose to kowtow before the grave of an ancestor, or while making traditional offerings to an ancestor.
 Direct descendants may kowtow at the funeral of an ancestor, while others would simply bow.
 During a wedding, some couples may kowtow to their respective parents, though the standing bow is today more common.
 In extreme cases, the kowtow can be used to express profound gratitude, apology, or to beg for forgiveness.

+The man was paying his respects to the deceased by kowtowing at the graveyard.

 The kowtow is still used as part of a formal induction ceremony in certain traditional trades that involve apprenticeship or discipleship.
 For example, Chinese martial arts schools often require a student to kowtow to a master.
 Traditional performing arts often require the kowtow.